 Now we know that Earth crosses the orbital path of Comet Tempel-Tuttle every year.
 Debris from this comet burns up in the Earth’s upper atmosphere to create the annual Leonid shower.
 It’s only when the comet is near that we see a Leonid storm.

-The illustration above depicts the 1833 Leonid meteor shower, said to have produced from 100,000 to 200,000 meteors per hour!
+The illustration below depicts the 1833 Leonid meteor shower, said to have produced from 100,000 to 200,000 meteors per hour!
 This old woodcut, published in 1888, shows what the Leonid shower might look like in a year that this shower erupts into storm, bombarding the sky with hundreds of thousands of meteors.

 Since then, the Leonids have put on some stunning displays, but nothing to match the 1966 shower.

-Will there be a Leonid storm in 2016?
-That’s one prediction we can make with a fair amount of certainty, and the answer is no. No storm or heightened meteor activity is anticipated for the Leonid meteor shower in 2016.
+Will there be a Leonid storm in 2020?
+That’s one prediction we can make with a fair amount of certainty, and the answer is no. No storm or heightened meteor activity is anticipated for the Leonid meteor shower in 2020.
 That’s because the parent comet of the Leonid shower is not nearby.

 The comet takes just over 33 years to orbit the sun.
 Its last perihelion (closest point to the sun) was February 28, 1998.
 Its next expected perihelion is May 20, 2031.
-So we’ve got awhile to wait for the next Leonid storm!
+So we’ve got a while to wait for the next Leonid storm!

-Even so, watching just one meteor flying across the sky can count as a big thrill.
+Even watching just one meteor flying across the sky can count as a big thrill.
 A good percentage of these swift-moving meteor leave persistent trains – glowing trails of ionized gas that last for a few moments are the meteor has gone!

 Many ask about the radiant points of meteor showers.
 Please know that you don’t have to locate the radiant point to watch the Leonid shower, for these meteors fly all through the starry heavens.
 But it’s fun to know where the radiant lies in the sky.
 When tracing the paths of the Leonid meteors backward, they appear to radiate from the constellation Leo the Lion.
 Therefore, the meteors in this annual shower are named for this constellation.
-As seen from mid-northern latitudes, Leo rises over eastern horizon around 1 a.m.
+As seen from mid-northern latitudes, Leo rises over the eastern horizon around 1 a.m.
 After rising, Leo then climbs upward and westward, soaring to its highest point in the southern sky around 6:30 a.m. local time.